SarahDeLongteacher/website/intertidal_movement.md

 I honor that I walk and work on the traditional and ancestral homelands of the Shoshone, Goshute, and Ute tribes.

-"The body is the shore on the ocean of being." --Sufi (anonymous)

 ![me](/hihello.JPG)